Design optimisation of piezoelectric energy harvesters for bridge infrastructure: PEH Modeling

 \subsection{Verification of the MOR Model for PEHs}

-Although the modal order reduction method decreases the computational time required to estimate the output voltage, it has an approximation error compared to the full order model.
+Although, the MOR method decreases the computational time required to estimate the output voltage, it has an approximation error compared to the full order model.
 Thus, it is necessary to seek a balance between accuracy and computational time.
-This issue is studied here and corresponds to the verification of the MOR model, i.e., how credible is the MOR model in comparison with the model with full degrees of freedoms.
-A specific PEH is selected to analyse the impact of the number of vibration modes on time and accuracy.
+This issue is studied here and corresponds to the verification of the MOR model, i.e., how credible is the MOR model in comparison with the model with full degrees of freedom.
+A specific PEH is selected to analyse the impact of the number of vibration modes on processing time and accuracy.
 The geometrical parameters and the electromechanical properties of the device are given in tables \ref{noModes} and \ref{mat_prop_demarqui22}, respectively.
-The study is carried out adopting the excitation shown in Figure \ref{event}, in the context of this work, the excitation will be called event.
-This excitation corresponds to an acceleration time history recorded in the cable-stayed bridge adopted in Section \ref{S:5} as a case of study.The final outcome of the model is the amount of energy harvested, denoted by $E(\mathbf{x}\vert e)$, where vector $\mathbf{x}$ defines the PEH's geometry (i.e., $L$, $L_{pzt}$, $W$, $h_p$ and $h_s$) and $e$ is the event identification.
-This notation explicitly indicates that the energy harvested depends on the geometry of the devices and the excitation time history (event).
-Ultimately, the estimation of the energy harvested is obtained from the numerical integration of the power signal $P(t, \mathbf{x}\vert e) = v^2(t, \mathbf{x}\vert e)/R_l$, i.e.
+The study is carried out adopting the excitation shown in Figure \ref{event02a} in Section 2, i.e. an event from the cable-stayed bridge acceleration database used in Sections \ref{S:Y} and \ref{S:5} as a case of study.
+The final outcome of the model is the amount of harvested energy, denoted by $E(\mathbf{x}\vert e)$, where vector $\mathbf{x}$ defines the PEH's geometry (i.e., $L$, $L_{pzt}$, $W$, $h_p$ and $h_s$) and $e$ is the event.
+This notation explicitly indicates that the harvested energy depends on the geometry of the device and the excitation time history (event).
+Ultimately, the amount of the produced energy is estimated from the numerical integration of the power signal $P(t, \mathbf{x}\vert e) = v^2(t, \mathbf{x}\vert e)/R_l$, i.e.